abayleypublic/queue/README.md

  - Implement service
  - Implement UI
  - Auth for requests from the service via MCP to backend
+ - Conflict logic on backend i.e. don't allow something in the queue twice
+ - Multi tenancy on backend (ensure updates don't interrupt one another)

 ## Services / Direcories